 It just started with helping people as a hobby, but then my husband pointed out that I was getting clients without even trying.
 Eventually, I was able to start a freelancing business from it.”

-Spend about 10 – 20 minutes now writing down five answers for each of the four questions above.
-Once you’re done, congratulations — you now have 20 potential business ideas that you can grow into a flourishing side hustle.
+Spend about 10 – 20 minutes now writing down five skills that you already have and could charge money for.
+Once you’re done, congratulations — you now have 5 potential business ideas that you can grow into a flourishing side hustle.

 For now, just choose one business idea.
 It’s okay, you can always change it later.
 For now, we’re going to just try one out and try to find a client with it.

 In order to start earning money, you need to find the people who will give you money for your ideas.